-- 3.4.6.
+3.4.7.
 Based on the requirements of Chart 2 the CB shall identify, when the conditions of the group or multi-site are heterogeneous(see box 2) appropriate strata based on the information provided by the group manager on the group members, and on the Group Managers risk assessment.
+Appropriate categories to use for stratification may include:

+The categories of risk used by the group manager (e.g. low, medium, high, or other classification)

+Geographical regions

-Appropriate categories to use for stratification may include: - a) The categories of risk used by the group manager (e.g. low, medium, high, or other classification) - b) Geographical regions - c) Personnel within the Group Manager responsible for support and/or initial audits - 3.4.7.
-Within the strata the certification body shall include a random element in the selection process (See Box 2). - 3.4.8.
-Additionally the CB shall include in the assessment all the group members who have any outstanding Corrective Action Requests from the previous CB assessment. - 3.4.9.
-For annual surveillance assessments, the CB shall ensure that a sample of new members who have joined the group since the previous assessment are visited - 3.4.10.
-The CB shall additionally take into account stakeholder concerns, complaints, unusual or unclear records about the group member held by the Group Manager or other factors, when determining sites to visit. - 3.4.11.
+Personnel within the Group Manager responsible for support and/or initial audits

+- 3.4.8.
+Within the strata the certification body shall include a random element in the selection process (See Box 2). - 3.4.9.
+Additionally the CB shall include in the assessment all the group members who have any outstanding Corrective Action Requests from the previous CB assessment. - 3.4.10.
+For annual surveillance assessments, the CB shall ensure that a sample of new members who have joined the group since the previous assessment are visited - 3.4.11.
+The CB shall additionally take into account stakeholder concerns, complaints, unusual or unclear records about the group member held by the Group Manager or other factors, when determining sites to visit. - 3.4.12.
 The certification body shall not choose group members/sites to be visited based on convenience of logistics or time constraints.

 3.5.
-Nonconformities
+Non-conformities

-- 3.5.1.
-Issuing of non conformities and Corrective Action Requests (CARs) shall follow the requirements of the RTRS Accreditation and Certification Standard for Responsible Soy Production (Module A). - 3.5.2.
-The CB shall also explicitly define the methodology by which the CB determines nonconformities of a group assessment: both for main assessments, and at the time of surveillance assessments.
-The specification of nonconformities shall distinguish between 'group nonconformities' and 'member (site) nonconformities', where: - 3.5.3.
-Group nonconformities may lead to corrective action requests (CARs), suspension or withdrawal of the group certificate, and may be caused by: - a) Failure to fulfil a group manager responsibility, such as administration, audit programme, record-keeping, etc. - b) Failure of the group manager to ensure that group members comply with a CAR issued by the CB - c) Failure to fulfil a group member responsibility/ies sufficient in number, extent and/or consequences to demonstrate that the group manager's system for internal audit, or quality control has broken down.
+3.5.1.
+Issuing of non-conformities and Corrective Action Requests (CARs) shall follow the requirements of the RTRS Accreditation and Certification Standard for Responsible Soy Production (Module A).

+- 3.5.2.
+The CB shall also explicitly define the methodology by which the CB determines non-conformities of a group assessment: both for main assessments, and at the time of surveillance assessments.
+The specification of non-conformities shall distinguish between 'group non-conformities' and 'member (site) non-conformities', where: - 3.5.3.
+Group non-conformities may lead to corrective action requests (CARs), suspension or withdrawal of the group certificate, and may be caused by:

+Failure to fulfil a group manager responsibility, such as administration, audit programme, record-keeping, etc.

+Failure of the group manager to ensure that group members comply with a CAR issued by the CB

+Failure to fulfil a group member responsibility/ies sufficient in number, extent and/or consequences to demonstrate that the group manager's system for internal audit, or quality control has broken down.

-Note: the number as well as the seriousness of member nonconformities may each contribute to group non-conformities: many minor nonconformities, or a few major nonconformities may both suggest a breakdown in the group system for quality control, and may be considered sufficient reason to withdraw a group certificate.
+Note: the number as well as the seriousness of member non-conformities may each contribute to group nonconformities: many minor non-conformities, or a few major non-conformities may both suggest a breakdown in the group system for quality control, and may be considered sufficient reason to withdraw a group certificate.